AnthonyBorton/copilotx/README.md

 Filename | My usage
 --- | ---
 utils.py | I use this to show some of the core features of Copilot Chat.
-The file comes from the awesome (YouTube video)[https://www.youtube.com/watch?v=3surPGP7_4o] that Allison (@2percentsilk) recorded.
+The file comes from the awesome [https://www.youtube.com/watch?v=3surPGP7_4o](YouTube video) that Allison (@2percentsilk) recorded.
 Watch the video for the use cases. parse_expenses.py | Also from the awesome video mentioned in the previous row test.asm | I like to show Copilot Chat translating this Assembly lnaguage into Python genericListener.cob | I usually show Copilot Chat translating this COBOL into Java